dshuld/startup/README.md

 This is the domain I registered: http://pixelpals.click
 ## HTTPS, TLS, and certificates
 By getting a certificate, we are able to secure the connection.
+## Simon HTML
+I built the framework for the Simon game webpages, and now they need to be styled and made interactive. https://simon.pixelpals.click